Progressive car insurance review and ratings 2024

 Does Progressive receive a lot of complaints?

 J.D.
-Power rates Progressive better than average when it comes to customer service via its online offerings.
-Based on customer complaints filed with the NAIC, the insurer also performs much better than average.
+Power rates Progressive better than average for customer service via its online offerings.
+Based on customer complaints filed with the NAIC, the insurer performs much better than average.

 The NAIC rates companies based on how many complaints are filed with the commission.
-A score of 1.0 means it received complaints that are the same as the industry average, while a score higher than 1.0 means it received a higher-than-average number of complaints.
+A score of 1.0 means it received complaints that are the same as the industry average, while a score higher than 1.0 means it received a higher-than-average number of complaints, and a score below 1.0 indicates fewer complaints than the benchmark.

-Progressive’s score was 0.65, meaning it is much better than the industry average.
-By comparison Allstate had the same score of 0.65, State Farm 0.7 and Geico 0.91, meaning all had good track records.
+Progressive’s score was 0.65, which is much better than the industry benchmark.
+By comparison, Allstate had the same score of 0.65, State Farm 0.7, and Geico 0.91, which means all had good track records.

 What is Progressive’s digital shopping experience like?